GregTechCEu/gtceu-modern-docs/CONTRIBUTING.md

 For consistency, please follow the following styleguide when submitting PRs.

-## Filenames & Basic Structure
+## Filenames & Basic Page Structure

 The file structure and basic page layout must follow these conventions:

 - For each section, create a directory with a short, descriptive name in `Title Case`.
-- File names should only contain `A-Z`, `a-z`, `0-9`, `-` and `_`.
+- File names should only contain `A-Z`, `a-z`, `0-9`, `-` and `_` (no spaces).
-- If possible, please include an `index.md` file (with a custom title) for each section.
+- Directory names must use dashes (`-`) instead of spaces.
+- If you want to add a short description of what a section is about, include an `index.md` in its directory.
-- Every page of the docs must include a Markdown front matter block, containing _at least_ its title, followed by two empty lines
+- Every page of the docs must include a Markdown front matter block, containing _at least_ its title, followed by two empty lines.
-- Every page must include a level-1 heading
+- Every page must start with a level-1 heading.
+No other level-1 headings may be added.

 Note that the page name/title must be as short and descriptive as possible, as it's displayed in the navigation area.
 You can, however, choose a longer version for the page _header_: